-When in Sri Lanka, Brad and I had the chance to ride our own tuk-tuk up to the Wilpattu National Park to take part in a Wilpattu safari package.
+When in Sri Lanka, Brad and I had the chance to drive our own Sri Lankan tuk tuk up to the Wilpattu National Park to take part in a Wilpattu safari package.

-Below I will take you through some of the most common destinations in which you are likely to be visiting Wilpattu national park from.
+Below I will take you through some of the most common destinations in which you are likely to be visiting Wilpattu from.

-Anuradhapura is around 40-50 minutes from Wilpattu national park via car, and you could easily get a tuk-tuk ride from Anuradhapura to your hotel destination for a safari getaway.
+Anuradhapura is around 40-50 minutes from Wilpattu National Park via car, and you could easily get a tuk-tuk ride from Anuradhapura to your hotel destination for a safari getaway.

 If you book through an organised tour in Anuradhapura, they will most likely include your transportation, and it’s most likely an “evening” safari you will be doing.